 Professor of Molecular Toxicology since 1996 and research group leader in Pharmacogenetics at the Department of Physiology and Pharmacology since 2006.
 Vice Chairman and Section Head.

 Previous positions at Karolinska Institutet were Research Assistant in Physiological Chemistry 1976-1977; Lecturer in Physiological Chemistry 1977-1987 (appointed 1982); and Acting Professor of Physiological Chemistry 1987-1996.
-Currently leader of a research group of about 15-20 people including 7-9 post docs/senior researchers.
-The research programme is focused on genetic and epigenetic factors of importance for interindividual differences in drug response and adverse drug reactions.
+Currently leader of a research group of about 15 people including 5-6 post docs/senior researchers.
+The research programme is focused on genetic factors of importance for interindividual differences in drug response and adverse drug reactions and on a novel 3D hepatuic in vitro system where liver function, mehchanisms of drug mediated enzyme induction and drug hepatotoxocity as well as liver diseases like steatosis, hepatitis and fibrosis is studied.

 An interview focused on the background of the research perfomed as well as some personal views are presented in the interview published in TiPS: http://www.ncbi.nlm.nih.gov/pubmed/25542077